What Is Internet Marketing?

 It's Time to Get Marketing Online

 If you're not using internet marketing to market your business you should be.
 An online presence is crucial to helping potential clients and customer find your business - even if your business is small and local.
+(In 2017, one third of all mobile searches were local and local search was growing 50% faster than mobile searches overall.)
 Online is where the eyeballs are so that's where your business needs to be.

 How Important is Internet Marketing?

-According to Link Humans, as of 2016 more than 3 billion people worldwide have internet access.
-This gives a marketer an unprecedented number of customers to reach with product and service offerings, available 24 hours a day, 7 days a week.
+As of October 2018 almost 4.2 billion people were active internet users and 3.4 billion were social media users (Statista).
+China, India and the United States rank ahead all other countries in terms of internet users.
+This gives a marketer an unprecedented number of customers to reach with product and service offerings, available 24 hours a day, seven days a week.
 The interactive nature of the internet facilitates immediate communication between businesses and consumers, allowing businesses to respond quickly to the needs of consumers and changes in the marketplace.

 Online reviews have become one of the most important components in purchasing decisions by consumers in North America.
-According to a 2013 survey conducted by Dimensional Research which included over 1000 participants, 90 percent of respondents said that positive online reviews influenced their buying decisions.
+According to a survey conducted by Dimensional Research which included over 1000 participants, 90% of respondents said that positive online reviews influenced their buying decisions and 94% will use a business with at least four stars.
 Interestingly, negative reviews typically came from online review sites whereas Facebook was the main source of positive reviews.
-Forrester Research predicts that by 2020 42% of in-store sales will be from customers who are influenced by web product research.
+Forrester Research predicts that by 2020, 42% of in-store sales will be from customers who are influenced by web product research.

 The Impact of Social Media

 According to Statistica, 76% of the U.S. population has at least one social networking profile and by 2020 the number of worldwide users of social media is expected to reach 2.95 billion (650 million of these from China alone).
-Of the social media platforms, Facebook is by far the most dominant - as of the end of August 2017 Facebook had approximately 2.5 billion active users worldwide, comprising 26.3% of the global online population (Statistica).
+Of the social media platforms, Facebook is by far the most dominant - as of the end of the second quarter of 2018 Facebook had approximately 2.23 billion active users worldwide (Statistica).
 Mobile devices have become the dominant platform for Facebook usage - 68% of time spent on Facebook originates from mobile devices.

-From a marketing perspective social media is becoming more and more important, however many businesses are unsure whether embracing social media has improved the bottom line as it is difficult to correlate social media marketing activities with increased sales.
+From an internet marketing perspective social media is becoming more and more important.
+However, many businesses are unsure whether embracing social media has improved the bottom line as it is difficult to correlate social media marketing activities with increased sales.
 According to Business 2 Community:

 - 90% of adults aged 18 to 29 use social media (compared with 35% of those over 65)